Meltsun/obsidian-hierarchify/README.md

 However, extensive testing is still required, as there may be other issues.
 Currently, all refactoring features do not delete any note content.

-### Missing Configuration Options

-I plan to add more configuration options to define the plugin's behavior:

-1. When converting titles to lists, choose whether to always create a new list (current behavior) or merge with an existing list.
-2. Specify the location for generated files and folders when converting titles to notes, file tree linking, etc.

 ### Future Enhancements
 refer to the TODO sections in the feature +-